 Don’t get me wrong; it’s a good thing.
 It’s great that coaching is growing so exponentially — for clients’ sake.

 But for coaches, it presents a challenge.

-With roughly 16 gazillion coaches competing for the trust of every potential client, a cool Instagram feed won’t cut it.
+With roughly 16 gazillion coaches competing, a cool Instagram feed won’t cut it.
 You have to find a marketing channel that obliterates the distance between you and your audience, quickly.

 You have to get more substantive.
 More personal.
 More...proven.

 Webinars fit the bill.

 I know.
-This is the part where you, being a keen-eyed entrepreneur, say to yourself, “This guy sells webinar software.
+This is the part where you say to yourself, “This guy sells webinar software.
 Bear that in mind.”